gpraveenonline/GatewayReverseProxyServiceFabric/README.md

 I have added two folders
 1. Service Fabric with one sample Web1 Service. you can test the service as explained below Test1
-2. Service Fabric App Layer accessed from the above deployed Reverse Proxy Gateway Service Fabric Reverse Proxy - Gateway
+2. Service Fabric App Layer accessed from the above deployed Reverse Proxy Gateway.
+With .Net Core API Service Fabric Reverse Proxy - Gateway

 Usage: